 This degeneracy problem can be counteracted by replacing standard Monte Carlo approximation with resampling-based SMC.
-For this reason, \cite{le:2018}, \cite{maddison:2017} and \cite{naesseth:2018} all define an ELBO similar to \eqref{eq:sis}, but where the expectation is taken with respect to the law $\partlaw{\thprop}$ of the random variables $(\epart{0}{i})_{i=1}^N$ and $(\epart{t}{i}, \I{t}{i})_{i = 1}^N$, $t \in \{1, \ldots, T \}$, generated by the particle filter: \noteJO{Shouldn't this law also depend on $\theta$?} \noteAM{In practice yes because of the resampling weights, but I wanted to highlight that given a model, the design (and law) of the SMC algorithm is determined by the proposal and its parameters.}
+For this reason, \citet{le:2018}, \citet{maddison:2017} and \citet{naesseth:2018} all define an ELBO similar to \eqref{eq:sis}, but where the expectation is taken with respect to the law $\partlaw{\thprop}$ of the random variables $(\epart{0}{i})_{i=1}^N$ and $(\epart{t}{i}, \I{t}{i})_{i = 1}^N$, $t \in \{1, \ldots, T \}$, generated by the particle filter:

 which is again a lower bound on $\log p_\thp(x_{0:T})$ as the argument of the logarithm is an unbiased estimator of the likelihood \citep[see, \eg,][Proposition~16.3]{chopin:papaspiliopoulos:2020}.